Hendrik-py/eldenringwhitescreen/README.md

 <h1>Error Offset above: Error offset: 0x0000000000234619</h1>
 this means a fault in the game files, clean reinstall or verifying the game files should fix this, try verify first, then reinstall, also restart after verifying the game files

+<h1>Other possible fixes are:</h1>
+these will help but I still need to connect them to their fitting codes windows system check
+DISM.exe /Online /Cleanup-Image /Restorehealth after this sfc /scannow or also the dreaded gpu reinstallation if all this wont work the last staraw would be clean windows installation